-The World Health Organization's (1989) guidelines for the microbiological quality of treated wastewaters to be used for crop irrigation are given in Table 10.1.
-They are based on a rigorous appraisal of the available epidemiological evidence (see Shuval et al., 1986), which showed that the excreted pathogens of most concern in crop irrigation are the human intestinal nematodes and faecal bacteria.
-The nematode guideline of no more than one egg per litre is required for both restricted and unrestricted irrigation to protect fieldworkers and, in the latter case, also the consumers (restricted irrigation refers to crops not grown for direct human consumption; unrestricted irrigation includes vegetables and salad crops eaten raw).
+The World Health Organization's (1989) guidelines for the microbiological quality of treated wastewaters to be used for crop irrigation are given in Table 12.1.
+They are based on a rigorous appraisal of the available epidemiological evidence (Blum and Feachem, 1985; Shuval et al., 1986; see also Mara and Cairncross, 1989), which showed that the excreted pathogens of most concern in crop irrigation are the human intestinal nematodes and faecal bacteria.
+The nematode guideline of no more than one egg per litre is required for both restricted and unrestricted irrigation to protect fieldworkers and, in the latter case, also the consumers (restricted irrigation refers to crops not grown for direct human consumption and food crops not eaten uncooked; unrestricted irrigation covers vegetables and salad crops eaten raw).
 (There is, however, some evidence that, for restricted irrigation only, the guideline could be safely relaxed to 10 eggs per litre; see Ayres et al., 1992b.)
+WSP are especially efficient in removing helminth eggs (Mara and Silva, 1986; Schwartzbrod et al., 1989).

 Irrigation with untreated wastewater is very hazardous to health, with both fieldworkers and crop consumers being at high risk of helminthic infections; consumers are also at high risk of bacterial infection such as cholera and typhoid fever (see Shuval et al., 1986).
-In India, irrigation with untreated wastewater is common at "sewage farms," and this practice has been shown to have high health risks (Krishnamoorthi et al., 1973; see Figure 10.1).

-The faecal coliform guideline of no more than 1000 per 100 ml is to protect consumers from bacterial diseases (these are not a risk to fieldworkers).
-This is much less stringent than earlier WHO

-(1973) recommendations ( $\leq 100$ per 100 ml), but is justified because:
+The faecal coliform guideline of no more than 1000 per 100 ml is to protect consumers from these bacterial diseases.
+This is much less stringent than earlier WHO (1973) recommendations (≤ 100 per 100 ml), but is justified because:

-- a) the data presented in Table 3.2 show that pond effluents containing 7000 FC per 100 ml do not contain bacterial pathogens; - swimming (i.e. whole body immersion) in recreational waters containing up to 2000 FC per 100 ml is permitted in Europe (Council for the European Communities, 1976); - c) irrigation with river water containing up to 1000 FC per 100 ml is allowed in the United States (EPA, 1973); and - d) food eaten raw is allowed to contain up to 100,000 FC per 100 g (wet weight), but preferably less than 1000 FC per 100 g (ICMSF, 1974; see also Mara, 1995).
+- (a) the data presented in Table 2.2 show that pond effluents containing 7000 FC per 100 ml do not contain bacterial pathogens; - (b) swimming (i.e. whole body immersion) in recreational waters containing up to 2000 FC per 100 ml is permitted in Europe (Council for the European Communities, 1976); - (c) irrigation with river water containing up to 1000 FC per 100 ml is allowed in the United States (EPA, 1973); and - (d) food eaten raw is allowed to contain up to 100,000 FC per 100 g (wet weight), but preferably less than 1000 FC per 100 g (ICMSF, 1974; see also Mara, 1995).

-- Reuse conditions Exposed group Intestinal nematodes a (arithmetic mean no. of eggs per litre) Faecal coliforms (geometric mean no. per 100 ml) Unrestricted irrigation (crops likely to be eaten uncooked, sports fields, public parks) Workers, consumers, public ≤1 ≤1000 b Restricted irrigation (cereal crops, industrial crops, fodder crops, pasture and trees c ) Workers ≤1 No guideline required
+irrigation Reuse conditions Exposed group Intestinal nematodes ^a (arithmetic mean no. of eggs per litre) Faecal coliforms (geometric mean no. per 100 ml) Unrestricted irrigation (crops likely to be eaten uncooked, sports fields, public parks) Workers, consumers, public ≤1 ^b ≤1000 ^c Restricted irrigation (cereal crops, industrial crops, fodder crops, pasture and trees ^d) Workers ≤l No guideline required

-Table 10.1 Microbiological quality guidelines for treated wastewater used for irrigation
+Table 12.1 Microbiological quality guidelines for treated wastewater used for irrigation